 A. Comply with Wisconsin's "Smart Growth" law for land use planning and resource management.
 This criterion is an option only for applications submitted before July 1, 2017.

 The Wisconsin Rapids Smart Growth Plan was adopted on Tuesday, March 15, 2011 and remains in effect.

 E. Describe your community’s ordinance demonstrating that your community does not restrict natural/native landscaping that emphasizes native plants and non-turf lawns.

 The Wisconsin Rapids Council adopted the International Property Maintenance Code of 2009 on June 15, 2010.

 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

-Booklets on control of garlic mustard, buckthorn, reed canary grass, and others can currently be found in the brochure racks at the Land Conservation office located on the second floor of the Wood County Courthouse in Wisconsin Rapids.
-The location of these booklets also mentioned on the City of Wisconsin Rapids' website.
+Booklets on the control of garlic mustard, buckthorn, reed canary grass, and others can currently be found in the brochure racks at the Wood County Land & Water Conservation office in Wisconsin Rapids.
+The location of these booklets is also mentioned on the City of Wisconsin Rapids' website.
 The booklets include Wild Parsnip, Japanese Knotweed, and Invasive Exotic Plants.
 See attachment to Invasive Exotic Plants booklet.